 In June 2017, the GASB issued Statement No. 87, Leases.
-This pronouncement requires recognition and reporting of certain lease assets and liabilities for leases that previously were classified as operating leases.
+This pronouncement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this pronouncement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, thereby enhancing the relevance and consistency of information about a school's leasing activities.
 The cumulative effect of any changes implemented to conform to this pronouncement would be reported as a restatement of beginning net position and fund balance.
-The School is currently evaluating the effect that implementation of the new standard will have on its financial statements.
-The effective implementation date is June 30, 2021.
+The original effective implementation date was June 30, 2021.
+However, GASB Statement No. 95 postponed the implementation of this statement to be effective for reporting periods beginning after June 15, 2021.
+Therefore, management's adoption of this Statement resulted in adjustments to the prior year's financial statements related to the School's facility leasing activities in the amounts presented on the statement of net position as property under right of use asset and capital lease liability.